audreysung/Google-Data-Analytics-Capstone-Bellabeat/README.md

 ```

 ## 6. Act
-**Conclusions**
+**Final Conclusions**
+Let's remember our business task: ***analyze trends in FitBit usage to guide Bellabeat's marketing strategy for their smart devices***
+- On average, FitBit users in this dataset were overweight with a weight of 158.8 pounds and a BMI of 25.19.
+- FitBit users walked an average of 7,638 steps daily, which is below the recommended amount of 10,000 steps daily.
+However, people were active for an average of approximately 4 hours and sedentary for an average of approximately 17 hours.
+In addition, 30 FitBit users met the recommended amount of at least 21.4 minutes of moderate-intensity aerobic physical activity daily or 10.7 minutes of vigorous-intensity physical activity daily.

-final conclusion, is there additional data you could use to expand on your findings?
+- final conclusion, is there additional data you could use to expand on your findings?
-business task: Analyze trends in FitBit usage to guide Bellabeat’s marketing strategy for their smart devices

 **Recommendations**